agrc/gis.utah.gov/developer/widgets/index.md

 ---
 #### Save yourself some time and use our widgets!

-<i class="fa fa-2x fa-fw fa-modx"></i> AGRC is actively developing and maintaining a core set of geospatial javascript widgets and ArcMap Add-ins.
+<i class="fas fa-2x fa-fw fa-terminal"></i> AGRC is actively developing and maintaining a core set of geospatial javascript widgets and ArcMap Add-ins.
 These widgets allow for developers and non-developers to incorporate geospatial functionality into their website, blog, or GIS environment.
 All of our widgets and add-ins are powered by our [geospatial web APIs]({{ "/developer/web-services/" | prepend: site.baseurl }}) that you can use to solve spatial problems, derive spatial context, or create your own add-ins and widgets.

 ### JavaScript